How the Great Firewall of China Affects Performance of Websites Outside of China

 Legal Corporate Censorship.
 As you might have guessed already, to orchestrate the level of censorship that is done by the Great Firewall of China, Chinese companies are also bounded by the law to not distribute sensitive information that is censored.
 And if they do so, knowingly or unknowingly, a heavy fine and punishment are imposed.

-What Does This Mean for Your Websites and Applications?
+What This Means for Your Websites and Applications

 How to Get Around the Great Firewall of China: Approaches and Solutions